-To create and manage SQL Database elastic pools with the Azure CLI, use the following Azure CLI SQL Database commands.
-Use the Cloud Shell to run the CLI in your browser, or install it on macOS, Linux, or Windows.
+To create and manage SQL Database elastic pools with Azure CLI, use the following Azure CLI SQL Database commands.
+Use the Cloud Shell to run Azure CLI in your browser, or install it on macOS, Linux, or Windows.

 For Azure CLI example scripts, see Use CLI to move a database in SQL Database in a SQL elastic pool and Use Azure CLI to scale a SQL elastic pool in Azure SQL Database.

 |az sql elastic-pool list||Returns a list of elastic pools in a server.|

 |az sql elastic-pool list-dbs||Returns a list of databases in an elastic pool.|